ultralytics/ultralytics/docs/en/integrations/tensorrt.md

 - **Increased development times:** Finding the "optimal" settings for INT8 calibration for dataset and device can take a significant amount of testing.

-- **Hardware dependency:** Calibration and performance gains could be highly hardware dependent and model weights are less transferrable.
+- **Hardware dependency:** Calibration and performance gains could be highly hardware dependent and model weights are less transferable.

 ## Ultralytics YOLO TensorRT Export Performance